-By choosing the right cloud phone/UCaaS vendor, your organisation can gain the benefits of shifting business communications systems to the cloud, while actually enhancing your enterprise security position.
-Before earning a place on your short list, a UCaaS vendor should demonstrate that it provides comprehensive cloud security, including the following:
+By choosing the right cloud phone/UCaaS vendor, your organization can gain the benefits of shifting business communications systems to the cloud, while actually enhancing your enterprise security position.
+Before earning a spot on your short list, a UCaaS vendor should demonstrate that it provides comprehensive cloud security, including the following:

-Secure data centre: All infrastructure should be housed in facilities with strong physical protection, redundant power and tested disaster recovery procedures.
+Secure data center: All infrastructure should be housed in facilities with strong physical protection, redundant power, and tested disaster recovery procedures.
 The highest levels of security and reliability should be backed by independent certifications such as:

-- Cloud Controls Matrix (CCM) 3.0 System and Organization Controls (SOC) 2 - ISO9000 - Secure voice: All voice traffic within your corporate phone system should be encrypted to prevent eavesdropping on voice calls. - Data encryption: To ensure protection of valuable intellectual property and competitive information and also to ensure regulatory compliance, all data from competitive proposals to private patient information to smartphone screenshots should be encrypted in transit and at rest. - >> User access controls and management: To ensure only authorised users access cloud communications accounts and services, the vendor should implement, at a minimum, strong password policies and ideally multifactor authentication (MFA), as well as single sign-on (SSO) to avoid log-in fatigue. - Fraud prevention: Toll fraud and credentials theft represent significant financial and legal risks for businesses.
-The service provider should have protection built in to the service layer and should conduct continuous monitoring for dangerous anomalies or other indicators of fraud.
-The provider should also offer guidance on best practices to eliminate the human factor in fraud risk. - Account management and administration: To prevent data loss, the solution should have provisions to instantly revoke user rights or demote an administrator's credentials of employees who leave the company or whose employment is terminated. - Robust network security: In addition to all the protection for the network perimeters typically in place for data, the UCaaS vendor must now add unique protection designed to prevent attacks on voice infrastructure.
+- American Institute of Certified Public Accountants (AICPA) System and Organization Controls (SOC) 2 - ISO9000 - Secure voice: All voice traffic within your corporate phone system should be encrypted to prevent eavesdropping on voice calls. - >> Data encryption: To ensure protection of valuable intellectual property and competitive information and also to ensure regulatory compliance, all data from competitive proposals to patient private information to smartphone screenshots should be encrypted in transit and at rest. - >> User access controls and management: To ensure only authorized users access cloud communications accounts and services, the vendor should implement, at a minimum, strong password policies and ideally multifactor authentication (MFA), as well as single sign-on (SSO) to avoid log-in fatigue. - >> Fraud prevention: Toll fraud, healthcare fraud, and credentials theft represent significant financial and legal risks for businesses.
+The service provider should have protections built in to the service layer and should conduct continuous monitoring for dangerous anomalies or other indicators of fraud.
+The provider should also offer guidance on best practices to eliminate the human factor in fraud risk. - >> Account management and administration: To prevent data loss, the solution should have provisions to instantly revoke user rights or demote an administrator's credentials of employees who leave the company or are terminated. - >> Robust network security: In addition to all the protections for the network perimeters typically in place for data, the UCaaS vendor must now add unique protections designed to prevent attacks on voice infrastructure.

-- " Embedding communications-enabled workflows - " Developing advanced communications capabilities with an open platform n this chapter, you discover how an open unified communications as a service (UCaaS) platform can unlock opportunities for you to embed and integrate new capabilities in your business processes, workflows and applications to enhance user productivity and deliver a superior customer experience.
+- " Embedding communications-enabled workflows - " Developing advanced communications capabilities with an open platform n this chapter, you discover how an open unified communications as a service (UCaaS) platform can unlock opportunities for you to embed and integrate new capabilities in your business processes, workflows, and applications to enhance user productivity and deliver a superior customer experience.

-Chapter 5 Working with APIs and Custom Integrations
+Working with APIs and Custom Integrations